-SAS doctors/dentists already performing independent work must ensure this is fully accounted for in their job plan and appraisal process.
-Those SAS doctors/dentists who would wish to develop into autonomous practitioners should be encouraged to do and these aspirations should also be incorporated into both their job planning and appraisal processes.
+This document does not apply to SAS doctors already undertaking independent work, and such doctors must ensure this is fully accounted for in their Job plan and Appraisal process.
+Those SAS doctors/dentists who would wish to develop into autonomous practitioners should be encouraged to do so and these aspirations should also be incorporated into both their job planning and appraisal processes.